-- 9. Mr N's complaint was considered by one of our Caseworkers who concluded that further action was required by the Employer as it had failed to remit the contributions that were due to the Scheme.
+- 10. Mr N's complaint was considered by one of our Caseworkers who concluded that further action was required by the Employer as it had failed to remit the contributions that were due to the Scheme.
 The Caseworker's findings are summarised below:- - The Caseworker stated that TPO's normal approach, in cases such as these, was to seek agreement from all parties on the facts of the complaint, including the dates and amounts of contributions involved.
-She said that, as the Employer had not responded to any of TPO's communications, she had to base her Opinion solely on the information provided by Mr N. - The Caseworker said that she had no reason to doubt the information provided by Mr N. So, in the Caseworker's Opinion, on the balance of probabilities, contributions had been deducted from Mr N's salary, that had not been paid into the Scheme.
+She said that, as the Employer had not responded to any of TPO's communications, she had to base her Opinion solely on the information provided by Mr N. - The Caseworker said that she had no reason to doubt the information provided by Mr N, so, in the Caseworker's Opinion, on the balance of probabilities, contributions had been deducted from Mr N's salary, but had not been paid into the Scheme.
 In addition, the Employer had not paid any of the employer contributions that were due over the same period.
-As a result of its maladministration, Mr N was not in the financial position he ought to be in. - In the Caseworker's view, Mr N had suffered serious distress and inconvenience due to the Employer's maladministration.
-The Caseworker was of the view that an award of £1,000 for non-financial injustice was appropriate in the circumstances. - 10.
-The Employer did not respond to the Caseworker's Opinion and the complaint was passed to me to consider.
+As a result of its maladministration, Mr N was not in the financial position he ought to be in. - In the Caseworker's view, Mr N had suffered significant distress and inconvenience due to the Employer's maladministration.
+The Caseworker was of the opinion that an award of £500 for non-financial injustice was appropriate in the circumstances. - 11.
+The Employer did not respond to the Caseworker's Opinion by the deadline. - 12.
+On 10 January 2023, the Employer responded and said that the Opinion had gone into a junk inbox.
+So, the Employer had missed the deadline.
+The Employer asked for an extension until the end of the week to give it time to respond.
+The Caseworker agreed to the extension but, the Employer failed to meet the new deadline.
+So, the complaint was passed to me to consider.
 I agree with the Caseworker's Opinion.